ui5-community/ui5-ecosystem-showcase/packages/ui5-middleware-cfdestination/README.md

 - `rewriteContentTypes`: `<Array of strings>`, default: `["application/json", "application/atom+xml", "application/xml"]`
 defines the content types which are included for rewriting the content by enabling the `rewriteContent` option

-- `limit`: `<string>`, default: `10mb`
-This sets the body size limit.
-If the body size is larger than the specified (or default) limit, a `413 Request Entity Too Large`  error will be returned.
-See [bytes.js](https://www.npmjs.com/package/bytes) for a list of supported formats

 ## Usage